Bookmark the New Website www.ochlsouthhoa.com

 • Please refer to the EXTERIOR COLORS section of the ARC Design Guidelines.

 • All fields of the ARC form should be completed, including signatures from a minimum of two adjacent neighbors.
 Neighbor signatures are not approval of your project – only confirmation that they have been informed of your intent.
-Paint chips must be provided along with the ARC form.

 • Please email the completed ARC form to the Association Manager OR via the Homeowner Portal.